Qingtao-Cao/obix/README.md

     $ sudo yum install obix lighttpd

-To configure a standlone instance:
+To configure a standalone instance:

 1. Edit /etc/obix/res/server/server_config.xml file with an XML editor.
 Update server-address and any other fields if required (default is localhost).